 Catherine has published stories and essays widely and will soon publish her debut novel, Nobody Is Ever Missing, with FSG.
 In 2012 She earned a NYFA Artist’s Fellowship in fiction writing.
 Past lives include being a New Orleanian, a hitchhiker, and a professional cook.
 She is one of the founding partners.

 Joshua is no stranger to cooperative business models.
 After being an integral part of Occupy Wall Street’s kitchen and a major player in Occupy Sandy’s food sourcing, he is in the midst of starting a worker-owned catering company called “I love food.”
 He hails from the Oregon coast and is optimistic to the core.

 Matt keeps the whole operation running with spreadsheets and gusto.
 He’s been a touring musician, an off-Broadway producer, an EMT in one of the busiest ERs in the country, and a total slacker.
-These days he makes the internet’s most popular button and advises startups in the city.
+He used to make the internet’s most popular button.
+Now he advises startups in the city.
 He is also a founding partner.

 Petra is our Icelandic, quintilingual, globe-trotting artist-extraordinaire who is responsible for all our graphic design and photography.
 She is known to come visit quite often, for which we are thankful.
 Her design and work can be found here.

 Cora was one of our busiest founding members, balancing a life as a freelance writer, full-time fact checker at The New Yorker, rooftop garden-tender and frequent breakfast maker.
 She’s still writing, these days for Propublica.

 Dexter fixed anything and everything, a trait true to his Arkansas upbringing and standing as an architect.
 No one’s ever seen him frown.
 As a founding member of 3B, he built various pieces of furniture, did all our construction drawings and kept morale high while studying architecture at Pratt.